twigyard/twigyard/docs/docs/reference/middlewares/url.md

 # URL
-There are two isolated middlewares that read the
-These two middlewares parse the HTTP request URL and sets the appropriate site configuration for current request.
+Parses the HTTP request URL and sets the appropriate site configuration for current request.
 If the request URL is listed among the `extra` addresses a 301 redirect to the canonical URL is made.
 If there is no site with the requested URL a response with 404 HTTP status code is returned.
 If the `ssl` option is set to `true` a 301 redirect to the same path over HTTPS is made.

 ## Options
 option           | type   | required | description